 To prevent this from happening in the future, open the settings in your Zoom app by clicking on the gear.
 Under “Share Screen” turn off the check box for “Enter full screen automatically when a participant shares screen.”

-For more help using Zoom, see the newly updated Zoom Tips page!
+For more help using Zoom, see the updated Zoom Tips page!